-If you notice that you are running out of time, ask each remaining participant to offer a shorter summary of what they wrote so that everyone can share.

-NOTE: It is extremely important in the OMOD process that from day one each participant has the experience of sharing their story with the group.

-© 2017 VSA Texas.
-The Opening Minds, Opening Door (OMOD) training materials must be 28 reproduced in whole and without modification, interpretation, abbreviation or any other alteration.
-The copyright notice at the bottom of each page and the full statement of the Notice of Copyright and Grant of Limited Non-Exclusive License must be clear and legible on each copy.
-For more information, contact: info@vsatx.org 3/16/17
+Opening Minds, Opening Doors Art Spark T X If you notice that you are running out of time, ask each rem participant to offer a shorter summary of what they wrote so can share. ne NOTE: It is extremely important in the OMOD process that from day one each participant has the experience of sharing their story with the group. © 2017 Art Spark Texas.
+The Opening Minds, Opening Doors (OMOD) training materia als must he 28 reproduced in whole and without modification, interpretation, abbreviation or any other a copyright notice at the bottom of each page and the full statement of the Notice of Copy Grant of Limited Non-Exclusive License must be clear and legible on each copy.
+For modification, contact: info@artsparktx.org 3/16/17 alteration.
+The right and 20